bitnose/learning-blog/content/posts/homework-4.md

 [Tor](https://www.torproject.org), **The Onion Router** browser, has empowered any person even without technical background to **communicate anonymously over the Internet**.
 It hides the user’s original IP address when using the browser.
 This makes tracing nearly impossible.

 #### **Overview**
-- Tor allows uncencored and anonymous communication over the Internet.
+- Tor allows unregulated and anonymous communication over the Internet.
 - Simply a modified Firefox browser
 - The most commonly used anonymoys Internet tool in the world
 - Used for both **legitimate and illicit** communication